 We offer tours and tastings Wednesday through Sunday at 10, noon, 2 and 4.
 Reservations can be made here: http://www.garrisonbros.com.

 And our new gift shop – the Hye Atop Bottle Shop — is open seven days a week.
 Mondays and Tuesday until 4.
 Every other day we are open until 5.

 Finally, you don’t have to come all the way to Hye to pick up some Garrison Brothers gear.
 We’ve launched Garrison Brothers’ Dry Goods Store.
 There you’ll find t-shirts, whiskey nosing glasses, hats, bumper stickers and cool bourbon shit.

 Thanks for staying with us to the end.
 Vaya con Dios.
-Have a great spring and summer.
+Have a great spring and summer and Drink Texas Bourbon!